-Victoria, Canada is my home but I’ve got a pretty sweet gig working remotely as a Product Manager at Dribbble.
-The majority of my time there (and most of my career) has been spent with Ruby on Rails and front-end engineering.
+Right now I'm cranking out pixels in Victoria, Canada.
+Most of my career has been spent with Ruby on Rails and front-end engineering.
 I’ll always be a programmer, but in the last year I’ve become fascinated with using data to inform project decisions, translating concepts and visions into sound roadmaps, and working with teams to deliver the best possible products.

 I’m extremely grateful for the opportunities I’ve been given to build or contribute to digital projects that millions of people use in one way or another.

 Here are some of the more exciting things I’ve been a part of.

 Alright, I know this is preachy, but this is my page, not yours, so I wanted to outline some of my own beliefs and values as they relate to my field.

 Our industry needs to be much more inclusive.
 More womxn on engineering teams, more exposure and opportunity for underrepresented minorities, and less bullshit in general.
 No, seriously, stop what you’re doing and consider supporting one of these groups: Canada Learning Code, Girls Who Code, Women Who Design, Blacks Who Design, Black Girls Code, Latinxs Who Design, and Latinas In Tech.
 Reach out to suggest more groups I can add to this list.